 We offer apartment accommodation in a large charming rustic farmhouse in the heart the Pyrenees.
 Chez Arran began at the end of 2008 and there is still much potential to develop this 200 year old former working farm which kept pigs and cows in the out buildings.
 You can see how the farm used to work.

 We'd like to invite you here, to stay in one of our beautiful rooms or apartments, while indulging yourself in some of the most spectacular and diverse mountain terrain in Europe.

-As well as offering individual and family holiday options, if you are planning an event or themed holiday, we can welcome groups of up to 15 people in 2012.
-We have 1500m square of grass land and gardens.
+As well as offering individual and family holiday options, if you are planning an event or themed holiday, we can welcome groups of up to 20 people in 2014.
+We have 1500m square of grass land and gardens with table tennis, zen relaxation area, pool, badminton, trampoline, slackline, bouldering wall and barbecue area.
 We can offer just accommodation or with our network of contacts, we can offer some logistical support in arranging the venue and any services needed.

 Chez Arran is easy to reach, by plane, train and car, and easy to get around, by train, car, bike or on foot.